 Martial Arts May Be the Exercise Regime You Need

 One form of exercise that is great for dealing with anxiety is martial arts.
-From kickboxing to karate, and judo to jiu-jitsu, these forms of self-defense are great exercise, but also help build confidence and self-discipline that can help you manage anxiety and stress elsewhere in your life.
+One form of exercise that is great for dealing with anxiety is martial arts.
+You will need heavy bags for kickboxing and karate or tatami mats for judo or jiu-jitsu.
+These forms of self-defense are great exercises but also help build confidence and self-discipline that can help you manage anxiety and stress elsewhere in your life.

 They are also social disciplines that help you become a part of a community and a team, and this releases endorphins in your brain that reduce anxiety and stress too.